 Exposure to noise in your work environment may cause a number of physiological and psychological responses.
-Noise can:

 - cause hearing loss